westonrobot/robotics101/lab_sessions/lab5/lab.md

 ## Multi Waypoint Navigation
 ### **Task 2: Navigation using a node**{: .label .label-green}
-Now that you have successfully navigated the limo through a known map one way-point/goal at a time using rviz and learnt how move_base receives/feedbacks its navigation goals/status.
+Now that you have successfully navigated the limo through a known map, one way-point/goal at a time using rviz and learnt how move_base receives/feedbacks its navigation goals/status.

 In this task, you would have to navigate the limo through multiple way-points one after another using your own custom node in its own package.